TehGM/Wolfringo/docs/guides/commands/commands-requirements.md

 Wolfringo Commands System aims to reduce the amount of boilerplate code, and that includes code required for such checks.
 For that reason, [Wolfringo.Commands](https://www.nuget.org/packages/Wolfringo.Commands) includes some of the most common checks in form of easy to use attributes.
 Wolfringo Commands System also allows easy implementation of own attributes for checks - see [Custom Requirements](xref:Guides.Commands.Requirements#custom-requirements) to see how to create one.

 ## How Command Requirements work
-After selecting a @TehGM.Wolfringo.Commands.Attributes.CommandAttributeBase, such as [\[Command\]](xref:TehGM.Wolfringo.Commands.CommandAttribute) or [\[RegexCommand\]](xref:TehGM.Wolfringo.Commands.RegexCommandAttribute), it'll run [CheckAsync](xref:TehGM.Wolfringo.Commands.ICommandRequirement.CheckAsync(TehGM.Wolfringo.Commands.ICommandContext,System.IServiceProvider,System.Threading.CancellationToken)) method on each of the requirements.
-If any of the requirements return false, execution of a command will be aborted.
+After selecting a @TehGM.Wolfringo.Commands.Attributes.CommandAttributeBase, such as [\[Command\]](xref:TehGM.Wolfringo.Commands.CommandAttribute) or [\[RegexCommand\]](xref:TehGM.Wolfringo.Commands.RegexCommandAttribute), it'll run [CheckAsync](xref:TehGM.Wolfringo.Commands.ICommandRequirement.CheckAsync(TehGM.Wolfringo.Commands.ICommandContext,System.IServiceProvider,System.Threading.CancellationToken)) method on each of the requirements, which will return an @TehGM.Wolfringo.Commands.ICommandResult.
+If any of the requirements return @TehGM.Wolfringo.Commands.Results.CommandResultStatus.Failure, execution of a command will be aborted.
+If any returns @TehGM.Wolfringo.Commands.Results.CommandResultStatus.Failure, execution of command will be skipped.

-Because requirements are checked after a command is selected, and Wolfringo Commands System never executes more than one command per message, if any of the requirements fail, no other command will be executed for that message.
+If command execution is aborted, Commands System will stop processing the current message.
+If it's skipped, it'll attempt to run an another command.

 #### Error Messages
 Requirements support error messages - if any is specified, in case of command execution being aborted, the message will be sent back to the user that invoked the command.